percona/k8spsmdb-docs/docs/expose.md

 can create [Kubernetes Services  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/).

 * set `expose.enabled` option to `true` to allow exposing the Pods via Services,
-* set `expose.exposeType` option specifying the type of Service to be used:
+* set `expose.type` option specifying the type of Service to be used:
     * `ClusterIP` - expose the Pod with an internal static IP address.
 This variant makes the Service reachable only from within the Kubernetes cluster.